-- a the selected document.

-- b number of documents in the current page.

-- c the current page.
+- b number of documents in the current page. - c the current page.

 Grid View

 Grid View is a spreadsheet-like view showing documents and fields as rows and columns.
 The navigation bar allows you to switch the documents quickly, insert or delete documents.